-4. She also advised: a U.K. company which has had £18 million frozen; a long established pharmaceutical exporter whose business accounts were frozen; and several companies and professional partnerships suspected by HMRC of Covid fraud whose business accounts have been frozen.
+4. She advised a U.K. company which had £18 million frozen.
+A long-established pharmaceutical exporter who had their funds frozen; and several companies and professional partnerships suspected by HMRC of Covid fraud whose business accounts were frozen.

 - NCA Seizes Millions From Azeri Politician Under Account Freezing Orders